People's Liberation Army - Ground Forces / PLA Army

 The Army was responsible primarily for military operations on land.
 Traditionally, China's ground forces have been highly cohesive, patriotic, physically fit, and well trained in basic skills.
 In addition, they are generally strong in operational and communications security, as well as in the use of camouflage, concealment, and deception.
 Major weaknesses are lack of transport and logistic support.
 Ground force leadership, training in combined operations, and morale are poor.
 Most soldiers who enter the army are peasants with a poor education, and perhaps a quarter of China's ground force personnel leave active duty each year - draftees who have completed their two year term of service.
 Consequently, the PLA lacks a large body of experienced professional soldiers who are trained to operate sophisticated equipment.

-At present, the Army has no independent leading organ, and the functions of the leading organ are exercised by the four general headquarters/departments.
-The seven military area commands, namely, those of Shenyang, Beijing, Lanzhou, Jinan, Nanjing, Guangzhou and Chengdu, exercise direct leadership over the Army units under their command.
+Initially, and for many decades, the Ground Forces had no independent headquarters, and the functions of the leading organ were exercised by the four general headquarters/departments.
+The seven military area commands, namely, those of Shenyang, Beijing, Lanzhou, Jinan, Nanjing, Guangzhou and Chengdu, exercised direct leadership over the Army units under their command.

 The Army includes units of mobile operational, garrison, border and coastal defense, and reserve troops.
 The organizational order of these units was combined corps, division (brigade), regiment, battalion, company, platoon and squad.
 Directly under a military area command, a combined corps consists of divisions or brigades, and acts as a basic formation at the operational level.
 Directly under a combined corps, a division consists of regiments and acts as a basic formation at the tactical level.
 Directly under a combined corps, a brigade consists of battalions, and acts as a formation at the tactical level.
 Normally under a division, a regiment consists of battalions, and acts as a basic tactical unit.
 Normally under a regiment or brigade, a battalion consists of companies, and acts as a tactical element at a higher level.
 A company consists of platoons, and acts as a basic tactical element.
 The Army mobile operational units include 18 combined corps and some independent combined operational divisions (brigades).